 My favorite way to add annotations is to use a shape.
 Go to the Insert tab on the PowerPoint ribbon and choose Shapes.
 Then, find a shape that can act as an eye-catching text box to add to the map.

 Remember that if you're pointing to specific cities or towns, you'll want to be very careful that your annotations are accurate.
 Cross-reference the placement of an annotation with a much more detailed tool like Google Maps.

 Chances are that you won't have a slide deck full of map slides.
-Instead, it's more likely that you'll finish up your map slide and take it to an existing PowerPoint presentation.
+Instead, it's more likely that you'll finish up your map slide in PPT and take it to an existing PowerPoint presentation.